mittrajpeg606/Fluent-Language/README.md

 Fluent Programming Language
+Fluent is a simple interpreted programming language designed to be easy to read, write, and learn.
+It supports variables, conditionals, loops, functions, lists, strings, and built-in utilities, making it a great project for understanding language design and interpreters.

 Documentation
-Syntax
+This document describes the syntax, data types, operations, and features of the Fluent programming language.

-Syntax rules of Fluent.
+Syntax Rules

-# single line comments can be made using #
+# Single-line comments start with #

-# variables can be declared without using any identifer
+# Variables can be declared without any identifier keyword
-# every statement should end with a semicolon
+# Every statement must end with a semicolon

 a = 10;
 b = "Fluent";

+# Conditions do not require parentheses
-if 1 == 1 { # conditions don't require parenthesis
+if 1 == 1 {
-  pass; # any element with curly brakets shouldn't be empty }
+  pass; # Blocks with curly braces cannot be empty
+}

+# Boolean values
-c = true; # boolean is treated as 1 for true and 0 for false print(c); # 1
+c = true; # true = 1, false = 0
+print(c); # Output: 1

 Data Types & Keywords
+Supported Data Types

-Fluent supports data types such as boolean, string, number & list.
+Fluent supports the following data types:

+Boolean
+String
+Number
+List

 # Boolean
 boolVar = true;